NicolaiNyberg/DbgSvcExtension/README.md

 A number of strategies spring to mind:
 - Attach a debugger (this is what DebugDiag2 does)
-- Structured Exception Handling (SEH)
+- Windows API SetUnhandledExceptionFilter function
 - Windows Error Reporting (WER), outside the scope of this article

-### SEH (Structured Exception Handling) Soex.Cseh example
+### SetUnhandledExceptionFilter Soex.Cseh example
-The Visual C run-time has support for ```SetUnhandledExceptionFilter``` that allows you to specify a "filter" method for handling exceptions.
+Windows has support for ```SetUnhandledExceptionFilter()``` that allows you to specify a "filter" method for handling exceptions.
 In practice, the actual filter will create a .dmp-file and terminate the process.
 The ```Soex.Cseh``` example project illustrates just that.

 The .dmp-file can be opened in Visual Studio and after ensuring symbols (.pdb-files) are loaded correctly, one can resume/continue debugging and it will take you to your line of source and it becomes obvious what is the matter by looking at the callstack window.
 Using this approach to obtain a .dmp-file, I am struggling to get the nice pretty callstack in WinDbg or DebugDiag's Analyzer, so your milage may vary.